ronisab/mult/README.md

 	/addsudo - Add a user to the Bot sudo users list <br>
     /removesudo - Remove a user to the Bot sudo users list <br>
     /broadcast - Broadcast a message to all the Bot Users <br>
-    /shell: To run the terminal commands via bot <br>
+    /shell: To run the terminal commands via bot.<br>
-    /exec: (or use /py) To run the python commands via bot <br>
+    /exec: (or use /py) To run the python commands via bot. <br>
-    /update: To update the bot to latest commit from UpStream Repositorys. <br> /restart: Restart the bot. <br>
+    /update: To update the bot to latest commit from UpStream Repository. <br> /restart: Restart the bot. <br>
     /log: To get the log file of bot. <br>
 </ul>